akuklev/akuklev.github.io/polymorphism.md

 Our goal is to state variadic cumulative.
 That is, we want to state that every type belonging to some universe `U` also belongs to `U⁺`, and every type former `F(K : U⁺) : U` can be also lifted one universe above.
-The second rule leads to inconsistency unless we only state it for closed-form type formers, i.e., the ones definable in empty context.
+The second rule leads to inconsistency unless we only state it for closed-form type formers, i.e. the ones definable in empty context.
 Naïvely,
 we can try
 to introduce the S4 necessity □-modality mapping types `T` to